Daven Presgraves, PI

 Colin Meiklejohn, Postdoc

 Colin received his B.A. in Biology from the University of Chicago and his M.S. and Ph.D. degrees from Harvard University where he studied the population genetics and transcriptional evolution of genes with male-biased expression in Drosophila with Dan Hartl.
 He was a NIH-NRSA postdoctoral researcher at Brown University where he worked on cytonuclear incompatibilities between closely related Drosophila species with David Rand.
 He studies the evolution and regulation of the X chromosome in the male germline and the evolution of gene interactions affecting gene expression in Drosophila (funded by a NSF grant to CDM).
-In 2012, Colin moved to Indiana University.
+In 2014, Colin will join the faculty of the University of Nebraska’s School of Biological Sciences.

 Pierre Gerard, Postdoc

 Pierre received his B.S. and M.S. degrees in Genetics from the University of Paris VII and the University of Nancy, and his Ph.D. in forest genetics from ENGREF Paris.
 He worked on the genetics and evolution of embryonic lethality in D. simulans-D. melanogaster hybrids.
-Pierre is now a postdoc at the Université Paris-Sud XI with Catherine Montchamp-Moreau.
+Pierre is now a postdoc working on the genetics and evolution of sex ratio meiotic drive in Drosophila simulans at the CNRS/Université Paris-Sud XI with Catherine Montchamp-Moreau.